What are driven rods and advanced driven rods?

 The National Electrical Code requires that driven rods be a minimum of 8 feet in length and that 8 feet of length must be in direct contact with the soil.
 To comply with this requirement the installer will typically use a shovel to dig down into the ground 18 inches before a driven rod is installed, although the most common rods used by commercial and industrial contractors today are rods 10 ft in length, which negates the need for the extra installation process.
 This can save time as well as meet with the many industrial specifications that also require this length as a minimum.

 A common misconception is that the copper coating on a standard driven rod has been applied for electrical reasons.
-While copper is certainly a conductive material, its real purpose on the rod is to provide corrosion protection for the steel underneath.
-Many corrosion problems can occur because copper is not always the best choice in corrosion protection.
-It should be noted that galvanized driven rods have been developed to address the corrosion concerns that copper presents, and in many cases are a better choice for prolonging the life of the grounding rod and grounding systems.
-Generally speaking, galvanized rods are a better choice in all but high salt environments.
+While copper is certainly a conductive material, its primary purpose on the rod is to provide corrosion protection for the steel underneath.
+Corrosion problems can occur because copper is not always the best choice for corrosion protection.
+It should be noted that galvanized driven rods have been developed to address the corrosion concerns that copper presents, and in many cases are a better choice in prolonging the life of the grounding rod and grounding systems.
+Generally, galvanized rods are a better choice in all but high salt environments.